fanyix/Goal-Inference-Benchmark/README.md

 python subset_analysis.py -o ~/temp/
 ```

 This will generate a `temp` directory in your home folder and save all the results and plots in it.
-If run successfully, you should see results similar to:
+If run successfully, you should see results similar to the ones below around script's termination output on the terminal:
 ```
 #### MODEL RESULTS on generative task ####
 internvl_2b: 0.2187 (0.2078, 0.2297)